-- (1) A removed Committee member may appeal a decision made under clause 83 or 29 by written request to the President within 10 academic days. - (2) Upon receipt of the request under clause 84(1), the President must call a Committee meeting for the removed Committee member to appeal their removal. - (3) Any Committee member and the removed Committee member may present information at the meeting in relation to the conduct of the removed Committee member. - (4) The chair must, after giving all Committee members a reasonable chance to present information, call a secret vote for Committee members to vote on whether the removed Committee member's removal should be confirmed, or whether the removed Committee member should be reinstated. - (5) The appeal of the removal of the removed Committee member shall fail unless a special majority votes in favour of reinstating them. - (6) A person may not appeal under this clause if they did not provide a response to the notice of intention to remove under clause 83(6). - (7) Notwithstanding any laws of the Commonwealth or the State of South Australia, a decision made under clause 84 cannot be appealed.
+- (1) A removed Committee member may appeal a decision made under clause 86 or 29 by written request to the President within 10 academic days. - (2) Upon receipt of the request under clause 86(1), the President must call a Committee meeting for the removed Committee member to appeal their removal. - (3) Any Committee member and the removed Committee member may present information at the meeting in relation to the conduct of the removed Committee member. - (4) The chair must, after giving all Committee members a reasonable chance to present information, call a secret vote for Committee members to vote on whether the removed Committee member's removal should be confirmed, or whether the removed Committee member should be reinstated. - (5) The appeal of the removal of the removed Committee member shall fail unless a special majority votes in favour of reinstating them. - (6) A person may not appeal under this clause if they did not provide a response to the notice of intention to remove under clause 8686(6). - (7) Notwithstanding any laws of the Commonwealth or the State of South Australia, a decision made under this clause cannot be appealed.

-85-Line of Succession
+88-Line of Succession

-- (1) If the President is incapacitated and unable to perform their duties, then the VicePresident shall perform the duties of the President until such time that the President may return to their duties. - (2) If the President resigns, or is removed from office pursuant to clause 77, the VicePresident shall perform the duties of the President until the President vacancy has been filled. - (3) If the Vice-President is incapacitated and unable to perform their duties, then the President shall perform the duties of the Vice-President until such time that the Vice-President may return to their duties. - (4) If the Vice-President resigns, or is removed from office pursuant to clause 77, the President shall perform the duties of the Vice-President until the Vice-President vacancy has been filled. - (5) If the Treasurer is unable to perform their duties, then the President shall perform the duties of the Treasurer until such time that the Treasurer may return to their duties. - (6) If the Treasurer resigns, or is removed from office pursuant to clause 77, the President shall perform the duties of the Treasurer until the Treasurer vacancy has been filled.
+- (1) If the President is incapacitated and unable to perform their duties, then the Vice-President shall perform the duties of the President until such time that the President may return to their duties. - (2) If the President resigns, is removed from office pursuant to clause 86, or the position is unfilled at the previous election, the Vice-President shall perform the duties of the President until the President vacancy has been filled. - (3) If the Vice-President is incapacitated and unable to perform their duties, then the President shall perform the duties of the Vice-President until such time that the Vice-President may return to their duties. - (4) If the Vice-President resigns, is removed from office pursuant to clause 86, or the position is unfilled at the previous election, the President shall perform the duties of the Vice-President until the Vice-President vacancy has been filled.

+- (5) If the Treasurer is unable to perform their duties, then the President shall perform the duties of the Treasurer until such time that the Treasurer may return to their duties. - (6) If the Treasurer resigns, is removed from office pursuant to clause 86, or the position is unfilled at the previous election, the President shall perform the duties of the Treasurer until the Treasurer vacancy has been filled.